-Evidence synthesis refers to any method of identifying, selecting, and combining results from multiple studies.The type of evidence synthesis, or literature review that you conduct depends on the type of project that you are doing.
+Evidence synthesis refers to any method of identifying, selecting, and combining results from multiple studies.The type of evidence synthesis, or literature review, that you conduct depends on the type of project that you are doing.
 Literature reviews fall along a spectrum in terms of being systematic, with systematic reviews requiring every aspect of the methodology to be systematic, and narrative reviews, which do not require every aspect to be systematic.
-Despite which search methodology best matches your project's needs, you can still take a systematic approach to strengthen your review.
+No matter which search methodology best matches your project's needs, you can still take a systematic approach to strengthen your review.

 The chart below is a useful guide to differences between methodologies at each end of the spectrum: a systematic review and a narrative review.